tufan-io/noun-and-verb-docs/docs/guides/annotations.md

 ?> **Position: Field / No arguments**

-Extends SQL semantics, designates the field as readOnly.
-Which means this field does not appear in the Create and Update input type definitions in the GraphQL schema.
+This field does not appear in the `Create` and `Update` input type definitions in the `GraphQL schema`.

-This annotation is useful to mark server generated fields - id, timestamps and such.
+This annotation is useful to mark server generated fields such as `createdAt` and `updatedAt`.

 ```prisma
 /// @readOnly